Jaanbaaz

-Jaanbaaz is an Bengali crime drama film directed by Anup Sengupta.
+Jaanbaaz is a Bengali action crime film directed by Anup Sengupta.
 This film was released on 25 October 2019 under the banner of Echo Entertainment Private Limited.

 Plot

 This is a love story of a gangster and an undercover lady cop.
 Bikram works for a gang of coal mafia in Dhanbad area but by heart he is a good man.
-He falls in love with a mysterious woman without knowing her true identities.
+He falls in love with a mysterious woman without knowing her true identity.
 She is an Indian Police Service officer deputed to destroy the coal mafia.
-The series starring Bonny Sengupta, Koushani Mukherjee, Tota Roychowdhury in the main roles.
+The series stars Bonny Sengupta, Koushani Mukherjee, and Tota Roychowdhury in the main roles.